-If you are concerned about your mental health or someone you care for you can contact the ACCESS TEAM directly on 0300 123 0907 (OPTION 1).
+If you are concerned about your mental health, or someone you care for, you can contact the 24/7 Crisis Care Centre Team directly, available any time of day or night, for any age on 0300 123 0907 (OPTION 1).

-If you have a hearing impairment and are unable to utilise the telephone, you can text the Access Team on 07739 775202 and the team will respond as soon as possible (please note: this text service is available during the normal service hours and is charged at your network provider's rate).
+If you have a hearing impairment and are unable to utilise the telephone, you can text the Access Team on 07739 775202 and the team will respond as soon as possible (please note: this text service is charged at your network provider’s rate).